-- 3. Solid State Pedestrian Push Buttons (non-APS): - a.
+3. Solid State Pedestrian Push Buttons (non-APS):

+- a.
 Housing: Die cast aluminum, weather tight, secure against electrical shock and withstands continuous hard usage. - b.
-Push Button: Nonrusting metal alloy, ADA compliant, 2 inch (50 mm) diameter with 3 pounds (13 N) maximum operational force. - c.
+Push Button: Nonrusting metal alloy, ADA compliant, 2 inch diameter with 3 pounds maximum operational force. - c.
 Switch: Solid state rated at 20 million operations minimum. - d.
-Operating Temperature: $-30^{\circ}F(-34^{\circ}C)$ to $165^{\circ}F(74^{\circ}C)$. - 4.
-Signs: Furnish signs complying with MUTCD. - C. Video Detection Camera System: Detects vehicles by processing video images and providing detection outputs to the traffic signal controller. - 1.
-Video Detection System and Processors: - a.
+Operating Temperature: -30°F to + 165°F. - e.
+Polara BullDog push buttons.
+Body color shall be black. - 4.
+Signs: Furnish R10-3e signs complying with MUTCD and with directional arrows as shown on the plans. - C. Video Detection Camera System: Detects vehicles by processing video images and providing detection outputs to the traffic signal controller.

+1. Video Detection System and Processors:

+- a.
 Processor to be card rack mounted or located within camera.
 Compatible with NEMA TS-1, TS-2, and Type 170 controllers and cabinets. - b.
-Shall be capable of the following: - 1) Shadow rejection without special hardware. - 2) Non-impaired operation under light intensity changes. - 3) Maintained operation during various weather conditions (e.g. rain, fog, snow). - 4) Anti-vibration, 5% rejection based on image change. - 5) Ability to select direction of flow parameters. - 6) Ability to properly detect directionally. - 7) Operate in presence mode with less than 4% error. - c.
+Must be capable of the following: - 1) Shadow rejection without special hardware. - 2) Non-impaired operation under light intensity changes. - 3) Maintained operation during various weather conditions (e.g. rain, fog, snow). - 4) Anti-vibration, 5% rejection based on image change. - 5) Ability to select direction of flow parameters. - 6) Ability to properly detect directionally. - 7) Operate in presence mode with less than 4% error. - c.
 Provide user-defined detection zone programming via a graphical user interface (GUI) and any necessary equipment for future programming.
 Store detection zones in non-volatile memory. - d.
-Comply with NEMA TS-1 and TS-2environmental and physical standards with an operating temperature of -34°C (-30°F) to 60°C (140°F), and 0% to 95% relative humidity. - e.
-Ensure a factory certified representative from the supplier provides on-site VDS programming and testing. - 2.
-Video Cameras: - a.
+Comply with NEMA TS-1 and TS-2 environmental and physical standards with an operating temperature of -34°C to +60°C, and 0% to 95% relative humidity. - e.
+Ensure a factory certified representative from the supplier provides on-site VDS programming and testing.

+2. Video Cameras:

+- a.
 Provide a charge-coupled device (CCD) image sensor with variable focus color or black and white lens providing a minimum of 4 to at least a 40 degree horizontal field of view. - b.
 Equipped with internal thermostatically controlled heater and external sunshield. - c.
 Meet NEMA-4 or NEMA-6P environmental standards. - d.
 Use camera cable(s) meeting the manufacturer's recommendations.
-Provide a continuous run, without splices, from the camera to the controller cabinet. - D. Microwave Vehicle Detectors: Detects all vehicles moving within the field of detection at speeds from 2 to 80 mph (3 to 129 kph). - 1.
-Must be capable of the following: - a.
-Minimum detection range from 3 to 200 feet (0.9 to 61 m) for all vehicles. - b.
+Provide a continuous run, without splices, from the camera to the controller cabinet. - 3.
+Equipment: Iteris Vantage Next video detection system, processors, and cameras. - D. Microwave Vehicle Detectors: Detects all vehicles moving within the field of detection at speeds from 2 to 80 mph.

+- 1. Must be capable of the following: - a.
+Minimum detection range from 3 to 200 feet for all vehicles. - b.
 Pattern spread of the detection field no more than 16 degrees. - c.
-Self-tuning and capable of continuous operation over a temperature range of -35°F (-37°C) to 165°F (74°C). - d.
+Self-tuning and capable of continuous operation over a temperature range of -35°F to 165°F. - d.
 Side-fire mount or overhead mount. - e.
 Detecting directional traffic and the direction user selectable. - 2.
-Microprocessor based using Doppler microwave at an operating frequency of 10.525 GHz.

-- 3. FCC certification and tested to the applicable FCC specifications. - 4.
+Microprocessor based using Doppler microwave at an operating frequency of 10.525 GHz. - 3.
+FCC certification and tested to the applicable FCC specifications. - 4.
 Enclosure constructed of aluminum or stainless steel and water resistant. - 5.
 All user operated controls and adjustments must be clearly marked and easily accessible. - 6.
 Relay detection output to the controller with a minimum 5 amp rating and designed to place a constant call to the controller in the event of any failure. - 7.
 Easily accessible indicator showing activation of detection relay. - 8.
 Required wiring as recommended by the manufacturer. - 9.
-Provide mounting hardware for the type of mounting specified in the contract documents and power supply equipment as recommended by the manufacturer.
+Provide mounting hardware for the type of mounting specified in the contract documents and power supply equipment as recommended by the manufacturer. - E. Radar Detection System: Wavetronix radar detection system.